 Face-to-face help is available at the Woodruff Service Desk on level 2.
 For our service hours, please see our current service desk hours.

 Appointments with a subject specialist can be made by current Emory students, faculty and staff.
-To set up a consultation appointment with a subject librarian, see our Subject Liaison Directory and e-mail the appropriate librarian.
-If you do not see a liaison for your subject, please contact us using the e-mail form.
+To set up a consultation appointment with a subject librarian, see our Subject Librarian Directory and e-mail the appropriate librarian.

 Reference Desk Contact Information

 Contact the Library Service desk for the answers to your questions!

 Reference Phone: 404-727-6875

 IM: EmoryWoodRef or use the widget above

 Check out all of Emory's African Studies Guides

 Check out other research guides related to Africa including

 True Size of Africa